ourbit/ourbit.github.io/_posts/2019-02-15-Team-handoff-document.markdown

 ## On-going projects
 Describe the big assignments the team is already working on.
 What is the state of each project?
 Is there a story behind that worth telling?
 Is there any documentation to read?
 Who is working with each project?
 ## Vision
-Share what had you planned with the team.
+Share what your strategic plans for the team.
 Include stakeholders to consider, if you have already spoken about it with them, if it's just an idea or something that has been explored, etc.

 --------------------------------------------------------------------
 --------------------------------------------------------------------